jmespath-community/jmespath.spec/jep-012-raw-string-literals.md

 ### Leave as-is

 This is a valid and reasonable suggestion.
-Leaving JMESPath as-is would avoid a breaking change to the grammar and users could continue to use multiple escape characters to avoid delimiter collision.
+Leaving JMESPath as-is would avoid a breaking change to the grammar, and users could continue to use multiple escape characters to avoid delimiter collision.

 The goal of this proposal is not to add functionality to JMESPath, but rather